 Frozen Embryo Transfer (FET)

-A Frozen Embryo Transfer cycle (FET) involves tracking your body’s progress throughout the menstrual cycle with ultrasounds and blood tests, usually with medications to be able to place a frozen embryo in the uterus at the perfect time.
+A Frozen Embryo Transfer (FET) cycle involves closely following your body’s progress throughout the menstrual cycle using ultrasounds and blood tests.
+Medication is often used to prepare the lining of the uterus so a frozen embryo can be placed at the most appropriate time for implantation.

-During the procedure the doctor will place a speculum into your vagina, clear your cervix, and insert a catheter (a fine tube) through your cervix into the uterus where the embryo will be placed.
-This procedure takes 5-10 minutes (although it can take longer) and is usually painless, however some people do experience mild cramping after the procedure.
+During the transfer, your No.1 Fertility Specialist will gently insert a speculum into your vagina, clear the cervix, and pass a fine catheter through the cervix into the uterus.
+The embryo is then placed into your uterine cavity.
+The procedure usually takes about 5–10 minutes (and sometimes a little longer) and is generally painless, though some people may feel mild cramping afterward.

 Discover the Magic